ROCm/rocm-install-on-linux/docs/how-to/amdgpu-install.rst

       - HIP runtimes
       - Machine learning framework
-      - All ROCm libraries and applications rocmdev         (for developers requiring ROCm runtime and profiling/debugging tools)
+      - All ROCm libraries and applications wsl             (for using ROCm in a WSL)
+      - ROCr WSL runtime library (Ubuntu 22.04 only) rocmdev         (for developers requiring ROCm runtime and profiling/debugging tools)
       - HIP runtimes